difference between marinara and spaghetti sauce

 Marinara sauce is typically made by sautéing garlic and onions in oil before adding canned or fresh tomatoes and herbs.
 It’s then simmered for a short period of time before serving.

-See also difference between efficient and effective
+See also difference between perimeter and area

 Spaghetti sauce may require a longer cooking time, especially if it contains meat.
 The ingredients are often browned before being added to the sauce to provide additional flavor.